 07 Feb Addressing BYOD in Secure Federal Environments

-Mobile software solutions are becoming absolutely crucial to the Federal Government’s Digital Government Strategy, but concerns around security and BYOD policies make implementation challenging and highly complex.
+Mobile software solutions and apps are becoming absolutely crucial but concerns around security and BYOD policies make implementation challenging and highly complex.
 Mobile Reach has been serving federal customers for more than a decade and we are acutely aware of the importance of securing sensitive data.

 And so, many organizations are quickly adopting BYOD policies and strategies to support these expectations and take advantage of the productivity improvements that mobile solutions provide.
 Why has the federal world, which has such great need, fallen behind?
 The challenge really comes down to the very tight security requirements that federal agencies must adhere to.
 Policies to protect social security numbers, military plans, FBI files, and other highly sensitive data need to be scrutinized in relation to the risk associated with a potential breach.
 Strict protection must exist everywhere and anywhere such data lives or visits.